jesgs/CloudRig/README.md

 <details>
-<summary> Supported Blender versions: 2.82 and above. </summary>
+<summary> Supported Blender versions: 2.92 and above. </summary>
-It may work with earlier versions of Blender, but it is not guaranteed.
-Any issues specific to older versions of Blender are not likely to be fixed.

 CloudRig is currently being developed right alongside Blender, so it should always work on the latest daily experimental Blender build.

+For previous versions of Blender going back to 2.81, see the [Releases](/../../../-/releases) page.
 </details>